concur/developer.concur.com/api-reference/direct-connects/hotel-service.markdown

 ### Response Times
 Concur needs to receive all responses within 55 seconds, otherwise it causes timeout.
-To prevent no show fees, duplicate bookings and other similar issues, Concur recommends to perform Auto-Cancel by the Hotel Supplier is ReadRQ message is not sent by Concur 5 minutes after HotelResRS message was sent to Concur.
+To prevent no show fees, duplicate bookings and other similar issues, Concur recommends to perform Auto-Cancel by the Hotel Supplier if ReadRQ message is not sent by Concur 5 minutes after HotelResRS message was sent to Concur.

 ## Supported operations
 Hotel Service API 2.0 supports following operations: